-Kelley Holly, Petaluma, CA
+Kelley Holly, Petaluma, California

 Kelley started riding at age 3 and has been involved with many different disciplines.
 She has competed in Saddle Seat, Western, Hunter Jumpers and Basic Dressage.
 After high school she attended UC Davis and actively participated in their equestrian center's program as a rider and instructor.
 Kelley revitalized the UC Davis vaulting team and continued to work on her own vaulting team at home on the weekends.
 She holds all medals up through and including a Gold.
 As for her education, she earned a masters in education and administration, Certification as CHA master instructor (English and Western), USEF and AVA "r" judge and is currently waiting to be approved as a steward at the FEI level.
 She is truly an educator of horses and vaulters.